Sahishnuta/Data_Visualization_Projects/README.md

 ## [Project 2: Customer Analysis](https://github.com/Sahishnuta/Data_Visualization_Projects/tree/main/Customer_Analysis)

-This projects aim to distinguish between a signal process that produces Higgs bosons and a background process that does not.
+This project aim to distinguish between a signal process that produces Higgs bosons and a background process that does not.

 ## [Project 3: Useful insights on Gold](https://github.com/Sahishnuta/Data_Visualization_Projects/tree/main/Gold_DataSet)